Chase the Flood.

 “We didn’t stop until we found higher ground.”

-“The flood was not the disaster.
-It was the rescue.”
+“The flood is not the disaster.
+It is the rescue.”

 Built for the room